top of page

 and career choices, and relationships.
 I have experience navigating mental health issues in the academic world, and a special interest in couples and family issues.

-Maya has worked as a university lecturer, a corporate consultant, and a reproductive health counsellor.
+Maya is a registered psychotherapist (Qualifying).
+She has worked as a university lecturer, a corporate consultant, and a reproductive health counsellor.
 Maya holds a Bachelor of Arts in Sociology and Anthropology from Dalhousie University, an MA and PhD in Anthropology from York University, and she is currently pursuing a Masters of Arts in Counselling Psychology from Yorkville University.

 bottom of page